 - Why not add the money you save into your savings?

 It also may be worth taking a look at discount codes for things you’re buying online.
 To help avoid spam, a tip here is to choose well known and trusted sites, for example MoneySavingExpert and Vouchercloud.

 If you’re auto-enrolled in a pension, you contribute a certain percentage of your salary on a regular basis.
 Any time you get a pay rise, you could pay a proportion of the increase into your pension.
 This should mean more squirreled away into your pension, without noticing a drop in the money in your pocket.
 It’s important to remember, as with all investments, capital is at risk and the value of your investments can go down or up.
 You may get back less than you invested.

-Within the Starling Marketplace there are several pension providers available to Starling customers, such as PensionBee and Nutmeg.
+Within the Starling Marketplace there are several pension providers available to Starling customers, such as PensionBee (personal and business) and Penfold (business).
 For those not familiar, Marketplace is the part of the Starling app that offers customers a range of third party services, including pensions and insurance.

 The above article is intended as general information and does not constitute advice in any way.
 You should take independent legal advice if you have any questions about your specific circumstances.
 Remember, the value of your investments can go both up and down, and your capital is at risk.